davidcallanan/os-series/README.md

 This respository holds all the source code for [this YouTube tutorial series](https://www.youtube.com/playlist?list=PLZQftyCk7_SeZRitx5MjBKzTtvk0pHMtp).

-You can find the revision for a specific episode on [this page](https://github.com/davidcallanan/yt-os-series/tags).
+You can find the revision for a specific episode on [this page](https://github.com/davidcallanan/os-series/blob/master/REVISIONS.md).
+Please make sure to select the revision corresponding to the episode you are working on.
+The code for each revision might not match the video content exactly, as some corrections and adjustments are made from time to time.

 You can find pre-built ISO files for this kernel at [this repository](https://github.com/davidcallanan/os-series-isos).